Lothar Linke: Night fighter career

-On 1 October 1942.
-II.
-Gruppe of NJG 2 became IV.
-Gruppe of NJG 1.
+Squadron leader and death

 Linke was appointed Staffelkapitän (squadron leader) of the 12.
 Staffel of NJG 1 on 27 February 1943.
 He succeeded Hauptmann Ludwig Becker who had been killed in action the day before.
 The Staffel was subordinated to IV.
 Gruppe of NJG 1 commanded by then Major Lent.
+On 12 April 1943, Linke was awarded the German Cross in Gold (Deutsches Kreuz in Gold).
+On 20/21 April, Linke shot down de Havilland Mosquito from DZ386 from No. 139 Squadron.

+On the night of 4/5 May, RAF Bomber Command dispatched 596 aircraft on an attack against Dortmund, losing 31 aircraft.
+Linke claimed two Handley Page Halifax, one Lancaster and one Wellington bomber shot down.
+On the night of 12/13 May, Bomber Command sent 238 Lancaster, 142 Halifax, 112 Wellington, 70 Stirling and ten Mosquito bombers on a raid against Duisburg-Ruhrort, one of the bombing of Duisburg in World War II missions.
+The RAF lost 34 aircraft on this mission.
+That night, Linke claimed three aerial victories, two Lancaster and one Halifax bomber, his last claims.

-On 14 May 1943, Linke was killed in a flying accident when his Bf 110 G-4 (Werknummer 4857—factory number) suffered engine failure.
+On 14 May during the Battle of the Ruhr, Linke was killed in a flying accident when his Bf 110 G-4 (Werknummer 4857—factory number) suffered engine failure.
 He and his radio operator Oberfeldwebel Walter Czybulka bailed out.
 While Czybulka landed with some injuries, Linke collided with the tail section of his aircraft and was killed.
+His aircraft had received combat damage from Halifax BB252 from No. 10 Squadron.
 Posthumously, Linke was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernes Kreuzes) on 19 September 1943.
 Linke is buried at the German War Cemetery Ysselsteyn (Block AR—Row 4—Grave 92) at Venray.

 Summary of career

 Aerial victory claims

-According to Spick, Linke was credited with 27 aerial claimed in over 100 combat missions.
+According to Spick, Linke was credited with 27 aerial victories claimed in over 100 combat missions.
 This number includes 24 aerial victories claimed during nocturnal combat missions and three during daytime operations.
+Boiten also lists him with 27 aerial victories, 24 by night and three by day.
 Foreman, Parry and Mathews, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 25 nocturnal victory claims, not documenting those aerial victories claimed as a Zerstörer pilot.
-Mathews and Foreman also published Luftwaffe Aces – Biographies and Victory Claims, listing Drewes with 27 claims, including two as a Zerstörer pilot.
+Mathews and Foreman also published Luftwaffe Aces – Biographies and Victory Claims, listing Linke with 27 claims, including two as a Zerstörer pilot.